plone/documentation/adapt-and-extend/config/html-filtering.rst

 they can be abused by your site users to create privilege escalation attacks.

 If you have untrusted people allowed to create content on your Plone site, then a malicious person could create some "nasty" Javascript in some content, then trick a person with Admin rights into viewing that content.
-That "nasty" Javascript can now do HTTP requests to interact with the Plone site with the full Admin rights granted to the trusted user.
+That "nasty" JavaScript can now do HTTP requests to interact with the Plone site with the full Admin rights granted to the trusted user.

 *Bottom line: do not use this technique to enable embeddable content in your Plone site unless you are certain that you trust all users who are allowed to create content in your site.*